 Though the price varies between services, using a secure shredding service will cost much less than paying up for violating the FACTA disposal rule.

 Mobile shredding is a convenient way to handle the destruction of your important documents.

-For about $100 for up to 300 pounds (around 3-10 copy paper boxes), a mobile shredding truck can be scheduled to come to your location and shred your materials on site.
+For about $100 for up to 300 lbs (around 3–10 copy paper boxes), a mobile shredding truck can be scheduled to come to your location and shred your materials on site.